ELANGKATHIR11/AGRISENSEFULL-STACK/README.md

 AIML BASED SMART AGRICULTURE SOLUTION

-See `PROJECT_DOCUMENTATION.md` for the full system architecture, API reference, configs, and deployment guide.
+See `PROJECT_DOCUMENTATION.md` and `docs/REPO_STRUCTURE.md` for the full system architecture, API reference, configs, repository layout and a safe reorganization plan.

 ## How to run